Online Version 11-20-2020

 Nature and Purpose of the Processing

-The Gigamon Insight platform includes sensors or virtual machines (“VM”) that are deployed within the Customer’s network.
-These sensors or VMs generate metadata about the monitored network traffic provided by the Customer via TAP, SPAN, or similar mechanism to Vendor.
-To the extent that any such metadata includes Personal Data, it will be treated as such by Vendor.
+Provisioning/Use of Insight.
+Personal Data that may be collected and used to deliver, support and improve Gigamon Offerings, administer the Agreement, comply with law, act in accordance with your written instructions, or otherwise in accordance with this DPA and Agreement.
+The Insight platform includes sensors or virtual machines (“VM”) that are deployed within the Customer’s network.
+These sensors or VMs generate metadata about the monitored network traffic provided by the Customer via TAP, SPAN, or similar mechanism to Gigamon.
+To the extent that any such metadata includes Personal Data, it will be treated as such by Gigamon.
+Personal data associated with the provisioning and operation of Insight includes metadata, threat actor data, and Controller/Customer submitted data processed to monitor Customer’s selected network for adversary activity and to provide additional applications, modules, functionality, and services selected by Customer.

 Categories of Personal Data

-Metadata generated through the sensor may include, among other things, a unique identifier per event, time and date, sensor and customer IDs, and source and destination IP addresses.
-The unique identifier cannot be mapped to a customer without additional secured access to logically separate system within the Insight Systems.
+Metadata: generated through the sensor or VM and may include, among other things, a unique identifier per event, time and date, sensor and customer IDs, and source and destination IP addresses.
+The unique identifier cannot be mapped to a customer without additional secured access to logically separate system within Insight.
 The metadata may also contain domain, file, or user names, or other metadata associated with parsed network protocols.
 Depending on the Customer’s naming conventions, these fields could contain Personal Data.

 Categories of Statutorily Defined Data Subjects for Whom the Customer’s Personal Data Relates

-Data subjects such as Customer’s employees and authorized personnel whose Personal Data Customer is responsible for and which Personal Data is processed in connection with the Insight Offering.
+Customer employees and authorized personnel whose Personal Data Customer are responsible for and which Personal Data is processed in connection with the Gigamon Offering.

 Subject Matter and Details of the Data Processing